 the sweat trickle down your back.
 Know that all around you,

 all that moves stands still, waiting, and all that stands still

 stretches upward toward the heavy sun.
 And for a moment,

 you might feel the convenient lines that separate plant

-from animal, animate from inanimate, the quick from the dead
+and animal, animate and inanimate, the quick and the dead

 shimmer and blur.